halalpedia/laravel-fcm/README.md

 ## Introduction

-**FORK FROM adhityairvan/Laravel-FCM.
-Fixing compatibility issue with laravel/lumen 8**
+**CUSTOM FROM adhityairvan/Laravel-FCM.
+Fixing add image to notification**

 Laravel-FCM is an easy to use package working with both Laravel and Lumen for sending push notification with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).